• Western Australia

 Western Australia Wine Zones – Click to Enlarge

-Western Australia is relatively small when compared to other wine producing states, contributing around 3% of the national crush according to Wine Australia National Vintage Report 2023.
-The state’s regions are unique in terms of boundaries and have 5 wines zones, yet 3 of these zones do not contain any exclusive wine regions.
-These are West Australian South East Coastal, with zero hectares under planting as of 2018; Eastern Plains – Inland and North of Western Australia with 2 hectares under-planting as of 2018; and Central Western Australia, with 47 hectares under planting as of 2018; and although Peel crosses into Central Western Australia zone for example, it is officially part of the Greater Perth Zone.
+Western Australia is relatively small when compared to other wine-producing states, contributing around 3% of the national crush, according to Wine Australia National Vintage Report 2023.
+The state’s regions are unique in terms of boundaries and have five wine zones, yet 3 of these zones do not contain any exclusive wine regions.
+These are West Australian South East Coastal, with zero hectares under planting as of 2018; Eastern Plains – Inland and North of Western Australia, with 2 hectares under-planting as of 2018; and Central Western Australia, with 47 hectares under planting as of 2018; and although Peel crosses into Central Western Australia zone for example, it is officially part of the Greater Perth Zone.

-And it is the Greater Perth zone where many visitors start their wine tasting experience.
-The Swan District is just 20 minutes north of Perth with many cellar doors a quick trip away from the state capital.
-Traveling 30 minutes east from the CBD, Perth Hills makes for a perfect escape to enjoy spectacular scenery, whilst treating yourself to a variety of locally produced boutique wines.
-Moving further south, Peel offers a gateway to the southwest, and whilst the majority of its wineries are situated near the coast, the region extends out into Central Western Australia.
+It is the Greater Perth zone where many visitors start their wine-tasting experience.
+The Swan District is just 25 minutes north of Perth, with many cellar doors a quick trip from the state capital.
+Travelling 30 minutes east of the CBD, Perth Hills makes for a perfect escape to enjoy spectacular scenery whilst treating yourself to various locally produced boutique wines.
+Moving further south, Peel offers a gateway to the southwest, and whilst most of its wineries are situated near the coast, the region extends out into Central Western Australia.

 Geographe is another great example of mixing wine tasting with exploring beaches and towns.
 The region is under two hours from Perth, starting in the harvest town of Harvey and hugging the sweeping coastline of Geographe Bay from Bunbury and the Ferguson Valley to Busselton and Dunsborough.